Woo95/Devhub/content/English/01_Introduction/06_Competitive Gaming Achievements.md

 - Propnight — **Master 1** (Highest tier)

 ---
-Recognized and **invited by multiple pro teams** in Apex Legends, I bring practical balancing instincts, deep mechanical insight, and a developer’s perspective on strategic systems and gameplay structure.
+Recognized and **invited by multiple pro teams** in Apex Legends, I bring practical balancing instincts, deep mechanical insight, and a developer's perspective on strategic systems and gameplay structure.